ismcodes/mediapublic-server/site-layout.md

 They can post the answer in a forum response-style, or they can ( if applicable ) take the conversation off of the website, and discuss in that manner ( although it is the hope of the media-public team that all answers make their way back onto the website! ).

+This is where Midas will be integrated into the platform either as a landing page that links to the appropriate Midas instance, or as a direct client-side integration.

 ####/listen

 A searchable list of all audio recordings across all stations.
+This page will feature playlists, and other curated content, as well as explaining the listening functionality of the site.

 ####/learn